 Way #5) Holistically Report Results and ROI

 This is where you carry through how the online community activity is translating into business outcomes.
 By showing what is happening and what the results were across the two engines, you can more easily demonstrate how your role works in the big picture.
 Your job is about more than just managing the community processes and motivating member engagement.
-It's about working with the business side of the organization to deliver measureable results and achieve business goals.
+It's about working with the business side of the organization to deliver measurable results and achieve business goals.

 Takeaway for Online Community Managers